-One of the best things about the Halloween season is that it’s the time of the year when everyone decides to take an interest in the things we love all year round.
+Halloween is right around the corner.
+Just a month-and-a-half to go.
+And one of the best things about the season is that it sees everyone else taking an interest in that which we love year round.
 Sometimes, this translates to mainstream genres as well.
 Not every movie set on Halloween is a horror film.

 Of course, there are tons of good movies set around the Halloween season that cast aside the element of horror for the sake of family friendly entertainment.
 Animated TV classics like It’s the Great Pumpkin, Charlie Brown and The Halloween Tree are perfect examples of this.

 Did You Know?
 Wicked Horror TV Has Classic and Independent Horror Films Available to Stream for Free!

 And then you’ve also got movies that remove the element of horror completely, movies that just happen to be set on or around Halloween.
 Whatever the case, there are many films that take place around this time of year that we don’t classically define as horror, but might make an interesting part of your yearly marathon.

 So, the Ernest movies were always dumb, charming fun.
 In his many exploits he went to camp, jail, and even Africa.
 But luck would have it that his best movie by far happened to be a Halloween-themed entry that honestly terrified me as a child.
 Ernest Scared Stupid sees him go toe-to-toe with a troll, expertly realized by the Chiodo brothers.